I was having lunch with the girls recently and noticed the many other tables of women of varying age and group size out to lunch also.

-How do we or should we define happiness given the Dalai Lama says “we are simply on this earth to be happy”.
+How do we or should we define happiness, given the Dalai Lama says “we are simply on this earth to be happy”.

 (1) what is happiness? and (2) when am I most happy?

 Is our language (therefore our happiness) based in the past – “I was so happy when we had the house down south and I didn’t have to worry about xyz” or future oriented – “I will be really happy when … the kids are finished at school; I can take that holiday I have been yearning for years.”

-True happiness or authentic happiness is appreciating the here and now, finding happiness (and gratitude) in every day simple things such as I am happy to wake up today, I am happy to have a roof over my head, I am happy I can eat pancakes and enjoy good coffee in the mornings.
+True happiness or authentic happiness is appreciating the here and now, finding happiness (and feeling thankful) in every day simple things such as I am happy to wake up today, I am happy to have a roof over my head, I am happy I can eat pancakes and enjoy good coffee in the mornings.

 Happiness is not authentic if it is conditional.
 That is, happiness cannot be based on something else needing to happen such as “I will be happy when I lose those extra 5 kilos, or I can only be happy if you do this, or give me that.”

 The lunch part of lunch with the girls is really inconsequential; it is not about the food (although it has to be good) it is the collective support and nurturing we offer each other.
 Lunch with the girls is the best therapy session any of us can partake in.
 And lunch with the girls also expands our social networks as we each invite someone from our pack to join us for lunch in another pack therefore connecting with more women and broadening perspective.

 Is it any wonder we women are really good at talking about life, love and the universe; we have been practising for years.

-Lunch with the girls?
 Now that makes me happy!

 Let’s do lunch?
 Checkout the Lifelong Learning — Long Table Learning Lunches — and participate in a good dose of fellowship over great food.